-Introduction
+1. Introduction

-St. Clare's, Oxford has been providing courses for teenagers and adults for more than 60 years.
+St Clare's, Oxford has been providing courses for teenagers and adults since 1953.
 Most of our students live in residential accommodation provided by the college.
-However, some choose to stay in a private home - it is an opportunity to meet native speakers informally and to learn more about British life and culture from the inside.
+However, some choose to stay in homestay which has many advantages: it's an opportunity to meet native speakers informally, to learn more about British life and culture, and to feel more 'at home'.

-As a 'homestay provider', we know you will do your best to help your students to feel comfortable in your home.
-We also know the importance of your role in the success of the programme as a whole.
+As a 'homestay provider', we know you will do your best to help your students to feel comfortable.
+We also know the importance of your role to the success of the programme.
 Students have fond memories of their hosts and often maintain contact long after their stay.
 We know too that misunderstandings occur from time to time and the following Guidelines offer some helpful tips.
 On the whole, it is best to discuss little problems openly as they occur - but with great sensitivity.

-Please remember that the team at St. Clare's is always ready to help resolve difficulties before they become serious.
+Please remember that the team at St Clare's is always ready to help resolve difficulties before they become serious.

-Living in the home
+2. Living in the home